sorry-app/status-bar/README.md

 <body data-sorry-announcement="your subdomain goes here">
 ```

+If the address of your status page is ```http://mypage.sorryapp.com``` then ```mypage``` is what you need to use as the data attribute.

+If you have configured a custom domain, you must still use your underlying sorryapp subdomain when configuring widgets like this.

 ## Always The Latest Version.

 If you want to always have the latest version of the plugin, we offer a source which will always give you the latest minor or patch version without you having to lift a finger.
 We don't offer an auto-updating source for major releases as these often break backwards compatibity.